VoxelPrismatic/darkercord/README.md

 </details>

 # #] Wait, isn't this against Discord's ToS?
-Yes, but DIscord doesn't actively ban people BD and similar.
+Yes, but Discord doesn't actively ban people BD and similar.

 # #] Is this BetterDiscord compatible?
 Not at all.
 I made this theme by hand, and you can see that my code will look nothing like other BD themes.